Skip to content

 WARNING: Input exceeded token limit.
 Truncated 500 tokens from the middle of the input.

-If you frequently encounter this warning, consider using DocETL's optimizer or breaking down your input yourself into smaller chunks to handle large inputs more effectively.
+If you frequently encounter this warning, consider using DocETL's optimizer or breaking your input into smaller chunks.

 Output Schema

 The output attribute defines the structure of the LLM's response.
-It supports various data types:
+It supports various data types (see schemas for more details):

 • string (or str, text, varchar): For text data